satyammjha/submission-for-types-of-function-assessment/README.md

 1. **Deploy the Contract**:
    - Navigate to the Deploy & Run Transactions tab in Remix IDE.
-   - Ensure you are connected to an Ethereum network (e.g., JavaScript VM for testing, or Injected Web3 for mainnet/testnet).
+   - Ensure you are connected to an Ethereum network (Injected Web3 for mainnet/testnet).
    - Select `MyToken` in the contract dropdown.
    - Click on the `Deploy` button to deploy the contract.